wix-incubator/data-capsule/README.md

 After instantiating a `DataCapsule` with your chosen strategy (see some strategies below), you can start using the capsule.
 The capsule provides only four methods:
  1. `setItem(key, value, options): Promise<void>` - Just pass a `key` (string) and `value` (any serializable type) and it will be saved.
 As described above, the `options` object may contain `namespace` and `scope` if you didn't do so in constructur or would like to override the values you passed in constructor.
 Only in `setItems`, you can also pass `expiration` (in seconds) in `options`.
 If you didn't pass `expiration`, the storage strategy you provided may decide on a default `expiration`.
 The returned promise indicates if operation was successful.
  2. `getItem(key, options): Promise<value>` - Just pass a `key` (string) and returned promise will get resolved with the `value` that you previously saved.
 The `options` object may contain `namespace` and `scope` if you didn't do so in constructur or would like to override the values you passed in constructor.
 In case no such key exists in storage, promise will get rejected with exception NOT_FOUND (you can `import {NOT_FOUND} from 'data-capsule` and test if `err === NOT_FOUND` if you want to distinguish this case from other errors).
- 3. `removeItem(key, options): Promise<void>` - Just pass a `key` (string) and returned promise will get resolved with the `value` that you previously saved.
+ 3. `removeItem(key, options): Promise<void>` - Just pass a `key` (string).
 The `options` object may contain `namespace` and `scope` if you didn't do so in constructur or would like to override the values you passed in constructor.
 The returned promise indicates if operation was successful.
  4. `getAllItems(options): Promise<key/value>` - Returned promise will get resolved with a key/value map containing all keys that are stored in this `namespace`/`scope` and their values.
 Keys lookup will be done according to the `namespace` and `scope` you passed in constructor and in `options`.
 As usual: If you didn't provide `namespace` in costructor, you must do so for each operation you do on the capsule.
 However, `scope` is optional.

 ## LocalStorage